tradingticket/TradeItIosAdSdk/README.md

 ## Global Configuration

+### Swift

 1. Add `import TradeItIosAdSdk` to your imports
-1. Set the API key with `TradeItAdConfig.apiKey = ""` when your application loads, before any ads are displayed
+1. Set the API key with `TradeItAdConfig.apiKey = ""` when your application loads, before any ads are displayed.
+Your AppDelegate's `appDidFinishLaunching` is the recommended place.
+1. Set the environment with `TradeItAdConfig.environment = .QA` while in development and then switch to `.Prod` for release

+### Objective-C

+1. Add `#import <TradeItIosAdSdk/TradeItIosAdSdk-Swift.h>` to your imports
+1. Set the API key with `TradeItAdConfig.apiKey = "";` when your application loads, before any ads are displayed.
+Your AppDelegate's `appDidFinishLaunching` is the recommended place.
+1. Set the environment with `TradeItAdConfig.environment = TradeItEnvironmentQA;` while in development and then switch to `TradeItEnvironmentProd` for release

 ## Adding the view